Azure/actions/docs/Testing-docs/Test-workflows-automation.md

 # Automating test workflows in the PR checks.
 Test workflows for actions can be automated in the action repo so that whenever a new PR is raised to __master__ or __releases/*__  branches these workflows evaluate on the branch from which PR is raised. <br>

 This process of automated testing enables one to run tests on PRs from a branch in a repo and also  PRs from a forked repo.
-Post reviewing the PR for security vulnerabilities, the author(s) / admin(s) can set a label as  ```safe to run test``` on the PR which will trigger this workflow automatically.
-This will ensure that the new PR is not breaking any existing flow.
-Once the checks are successful and are not breaking any existing scenarios, the PR will be merged subsequently.
+Inorder to ensure the safety of secrets which are used by the pr-check workflows and to prevent pwn requests, the pr-check workflow and secrets should be a part of a [github environment](https://docs.github.com/en/actions/reference/environments) and set appropriate approval policy for triggering this workflow on a new PR. <br>

+So whenever a new PR occurs (especially from a forked repo) , the PR is __manually reviewed__ for security vulneribilities and then approved after which the pr-check workflow is triggered for the new PR.

 ## Process to automate the workflows:

-1. Create a ```test.yml``` workflow in **.github/workflows** of the action repo.
+1. Create a ```pr-check.yml``` workflow in **.github/workflows** of the action repo.

 2. Put the triggering condition for this workflow as ```on: pull_request_target``` if forked repo PR checks need to be checked automatically otherwise ```on: pull_request```  should do.
 Visit [pull_request_target](https://docs.github.com/en/actions/reference/events-that-trigger-workflows#pull_request_target) for more details.
 3. Steps include: